JoshuaWise/vapr-output/README.md

 });
 ```

-> If a request is received without the Accept header, the first declared media type is used.
+> When a request is received without an Accept header, the first declared media type will be used.

 ## Options